Taming the Factor Zoo: A Test of New Factors

-69 Pages Posted: 20 Mar 2017 Last revised: 8 Sep 2017
+74 Pages Posted: 20 Mar 2017 Last revised: 10 Feb 2019

-The asset pricing literature has produced hundreds of potential risk factors.
-Organizing this “zoo of factors" and distinguishing between useful, useless, and redundant factors require econometric techniques that can deal with the curse of dimensionality.
 We propose a model-selection method to systematically evaluate the contribution to asset pricing of any new factor, above and beyond what a high-dimensional set of existing factors explains.
-Our methodology explicitly accounts for potential model-selection mistakes, unlike the standard approaches that assume perfect variable selection, which rarely occurs in finite sample and produces a bias due to the omitted variables.
+Our methodology explicitly accounts for potential model-selection mistakes, unlike the standard approaches that assume perfect variable selection, which rarely occurs in practice and produces a bias due to the omitted variables.
 We apply our procedure to a set of factors recently discovered in the literature.
-We show that several factors - such as profitability and investments - have statistically significant explanatory power beyond the hundreds of factors proposed in the past.
-In addition, we show that our risk price estimates and their significance are stable, whereas the model selected by simple LASSO is not.
+While most of these new factors are found to be redundant relative to the existing factors, a few | such as profitability | have statistically significant explanatory power beyond the hundreds of factors proposed in the past.
+In addition, we show that our estimates and their significance are stable, whereas the model selected by simple LASSO is not.

 Suggested Citation: Suggested Citation